moacap/StackMob_iOS/readme.md

 1. Clone the repository from GitHub
 `git clone git://github.com/stackmob/StackMob_iOS.git`
 2. Open the StackMobiOS project in XCode
-3. Build the target "Build Framework" (Note: if not building for iOS 5.0, first edit line 8 and 10 of script/build)
+3. Build the target "Build Framework" (Note: if not building for iOS 5.0, first edit lines 8 and 10 of script/build)
 4. Copy $\{StackMobiOSHome\}/build/Framework/StackMob.framework to your project as a framework
 5. Add the following to Other Linker Flags in the build configuration of your project: -ObjC -all_load
 6. Add the following Frameworks to your project: